 Kay and Larry Woodcock

-Kay Woodcock was Charles Vallow’s sister, and grandmother to JJ Vallow.
+Kay Woodcock was Charles Vallow’s sister and grandmother to JJ Vallow.

 Kay and her husband, Larry, called the police in Idaho to check on JJ in November 2019 when their regular phone calls and contact with the child ended.

-WATCH: Doomsday Couple Case: JJ Vallow’s Grandparents Speak to Court TV
+MORE | Doomsday Couple Case: JJ Vallow’s Grandparents Speak to Court TV

 Melanie Gibb and David Warwick

 Melanie Gibb was one of Lori’s closest friends and a part of her and Chad’s inner circle.
-In Lori’s trial, Melanie testified she took part in castings and may have been one of the last people to see JJ alive.
+In Lori’s trial, Gibb testified she took part in castings and may have been one of the last people to see JJ alive.

-Melanie Pawlowski and Brandon Boudreaux
+Melani Pawlowski and Brandon Boudreaux

-Melanie married Ian Pawlowski on Nov.
+Melani married Ian Pawlowski on Nov.
 30, 2019.

 April Raymond